A Dataset of State-Censored Tweets

 \section{Background and Related Work}

 Traditional Internet censorship blocks access to an entire website within a country by filtering by IP address, DNS filtering, or similar means.
 Such methods, however, are heavy-handed in the current web ecosystem in which a lot of content is hosted under the same domain.
 That is, if a government wants to block one Wikipedia page, it must block every Wikipedia page from being accessible within its borders.
-Such unintended blockings, so-called ``casualties,'' are tolerated by some censors, who balance the tradeoff between how much benign content is blocked and how much targeted content is blocked.
+Such unintended blockings, so-called ``casualties,'' are tolerated by some censors, who balance the tradeoff between the amount of benign content and targeted content being blocked.
 Some countries have gone so far as to ban entire popular websites based on some content.
 Turkey famously blocked Wikipedia from 2017 through January 2020~\cite{bbc1} in response to Wikipedia articles that it deemed critical of the government.
 Several countries, including Turkey, China, and Kazakhstan have intermittently blocked WordPress, which about 39\% of the Internet is built on\footnote{\url{https://kinsta.com/wordpress-market-share/}}.

 To study this type of censorship, researchers, activists, and organizations complete measurement studies to determine which websites are blocked or available in different regions.
 Primarily, this tracking relies on volunteers running software from inside the censor, such as the tool provided by the Open Observatory of Network Interference (OONI)\footnote{\url{https://ooni.org/}}.